SKT and Tamed Symplectic structures on solvmanifolds: Abstract

 \section{Abstract}

-We study the existence of symplectic forms taming invariant complex structures $J$ on solvmanifolds $G/\Gamma$ providing some negative results.
-In particular, we show that if either $J$ is invariant under the action of a nilpotent complement of the nilradical of $G$ or $J$ is abelian or $G$ is amost abelian (not of type (I)), then the solvmanifold $G/\Gamma$ cannot admit any symplectic form taming the complex structure $J$, unless $G/\Gamma$ is K\"ahler.
+We study the existence of strong K\"ahler with torsion (SKT) metrics and of symplectic forms taming invariant complex structures $J$ on solvmanifolds $G/\Gamma$ providing some negative results for some classes of solvmanifolds.
+In particular, we show that if either $J$ is invariant under the action of a nilpotent complement of the nilradical of $G$ or $J$ is abelian or $G$ is almost abelian (not of type (I)), then the solvmanifold $G/\Gamma$ cannot admit any symplectic form taming the complex structure $J$, unless $G/\Gamma$ is K\"ahler.
 As a consequence, we show that the family of non-K\"ahler complex manifolds constructed by Oeljeklaus and Toma cannot admit any symplectic form taming the complex structure.